alessandrobologna/docker-pagespeed/README.md

 Then open your browser and point to your local machine ip (`docker-machine ip devlocal` if you don't know it).
 If everything goes as expected, you should see your site loading, with all the optimizations you have configured.

+### On Elastic Beanstalk

+This assumes that you know how to [create an application](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deployment.newapp.html) (use the latest docker based option).
+Once your application is created, you will need to [launch an enviroment] (http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.environments.html) which will be used by your site.
+The makefile will help you to create an environment for each site.
+Make sure your configuration for `myslowsite` is the configs/eb directory.
+Then run
+`make init myslowsite`
+answer to the prompts to let Elastic Beanstalk know what environment you intend to use.
+Then run `make deploy myslowsite` and wait until it's done.
+You should have a site running at whatever URL you assigned to it.

 ## Environment variables